groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/image-ocr.md

 title: Convert images with optical character recognition
 linkTitle: Images OCR
 weight: 55
-description: "Following this article you will learn how to convert an image file to word or pdf using OCR with couple C# code lines and GroupDocs.Conversion for .NET."
+description: "Following this article you will learn how to convert an image file to word or pdf using OCR with a couple of C# code lines and GroupDocs.Conversion for .NET."
 keywords: Convert JPG to DOCX, Convert PNG to PDF, OCR image, Image ocr,
 productName: GroupDocs.Conversion for .NET
 toc: True